itmo-infocom/UNIX-Linux-online-course/texts/week07/034_disk_space.md

 And after finding the largest files and directories, we can clean up our file system and before this archive and back up some data.
 The easiest way is to simply copy using the `cp -a` command to some external drive, or using `scp -rC` or `rsync -avz` to a remote host.

-Also, using the `cp` or` scp` commands, you can copy any partition or the entire disk, because for us they are just files.
+Also, using the `cp` or` scp` commands, you can just copy any partition or the entire disk, because for us they are just files.
 But a more efficient way to do this is with the `dd` (disk dump) command:
 ```
 man dd
 ```